Coupons

 Grounding techniques PCB form the backbone of noise reduction PCB strategies by providing low-impedance return paths and equipotential references.
 A solid ground plane under analog sections minimizes loop areas, reducing inductive pickup.
 Single-point grounding suits low-frequency sensors to avoid ground loops, while multi-point schemes benefit high-frequency signals with plane capacitance bypassing.
 Star grounding converges returns at one node for DC sensors, preventing current sharing issues.
 Partitioning analog and digital grounds with a single bridge connection blocks digital noise ingress.

 IPC-6012E specifies performance criteria for board-level integrity, indirectly supporting clean grounding through surface finish and plating requirements.
 Engineers route bridges narrow to limit high-frequency coupling while sizing for DC currents.
 Kelvin connections for precision sensors use separate sense traces to avoid IR drops.
+For comprehensive material and environmental considerations that complement these grounding strategies, see our guide on Designing High Reliability Industrial Sensor PCBs for Harsh Environments.

 Ground Plane Separation in PCB